palantirnet/drupal-skeleton/docs/general/drupal_development.md

 ### Setting specific config variables

-Some specific config variables are managed on a per-environment basis using `settings.php` templating, which is part of the `phing build` step.
+Some specific config variables are managed on a per-environment basis using `settings.build.php` templating, which is part of the `phing build` step.
 See:

-* `conf/drupal/settings.php`: The template used for the VM and CircleCI environments
+* `.the-build/drupal/settings.build.php`: The template used for the VM and CircleCI environments
-* `conf/drupal/settings.acquia.php`: The template used for the Acquia environment
+* `.the-build/drupal/settings.build-acquia.php`: The template used for the Acquia environment
-* `conf/build.default.properties`: Properties used by `phing` targets
+* `.the-build/build.yml`: Properties used by `phing` targets
-* `conf/build.circle.properties`: Property overrides used when running `phing` commands on CircleCI
+* `.the-build/build.circle.yml`: Property overrides used when running `phing` commands on CircleCI
-* `conf/build.acquia.properties`: Property overrides used when running the `phing` command to deploy to Acquia
+* `.the-build/build.acquia.yml`: Property overrides used when running the `phing` command to deploy to Acquia

 When you make changes to these files, you will generally need to run `phing build` in order to see your changes.